-Lumina Alliance (LA) successfully manages 2 federal grants through the Office of Violence Against Women: The Transitional Housing Program grant (\$675,000 over 48 months) and the Legal Assistance for Victims grant (\$599,820 over 36 months).
-LA regularly applies for new grants with federal funding sources.
+LA successfully manages The Transitional Housing Program federal grant (\$675,000 over 48 months).
+LA regularly applies for new grants and renewals of existing contracts with federal funding sources.
 LA works closely with grant managers and program/project specialists designated by the grantor organizations to ensure appropriate and timely project implementation and outcomes.
 Our organization designates a Grants Administrator to manage the application and reporting processes for all grants, overseen by the Chief Communications Officer (CCO) to ensure accuracy in our application and required reporting.
-As well, our Chief Finance Officer (CFO) ensures all grant drawdowns and invoices are submitted in a timely manner, and partners with the Budget Analyst and bookkeepers to manage and accurately code expenditures.
+Additionally, our Chief Finance Officer (CFO) ensures all grant drawdowns and invoices are submitted in a timely manner, and partners with the Budget Analyst and bookkeepers to manage and accurately code expenditures.
 Finally, the LA Executive Admin Team - including the CCO, CFO, Chief Executive Officer, Chief Program Officer, Chief People & Culture Officer, and Chief Operating Officer - collaboratively ensures resolution of any monitoring findings as necessary.